-If you are in a car wreck, you need an attorney on your side who can help you understand what to say to the doctors as well as anyone else who asks about the crash.
+If you are hurt in a car wreck, you need an attorney on your side who can help you understand what to say to the doctors as well as anyone else who asks about the crash.
 Attorney David I. Fuchs can help.
 He has worked with countless victims who need guidance in a personal injury claim.
-Call today at (954) 568-3636 or use our online contact form.
+Contact us using our online contact form.

 When you are taken from the scene of an accident in an ambulance, they will likely take you to a trauma center or emergency room.
 There, you will be questioned by a nurse or other intake specialist.
 They will want to know about your injuries and past medical history.

 You will need to describe your pain on a scale.
 The ER doctors will probably have you rate your pain on a scale of 1 to 10, with 1 being the least amount of pain you’ve ever experienced and 10 being the worst.
 Be honest.
 Let them know how much pain you are in at that exact moment.
 That will allow them to determine if you need immediate pain relief via IV or pills.

 You will also have to tell the doctors and nurses where you hurt.
 This can be difficult when you hurt all over or if you had a traumatic brain injury and you are confused.
 Do your best to pinpoint exactly where your pain is coming from, pointing to the body parts when you’re unable to speak.

 Other questions you’ll have to be prepared to answer for emergency medical doctors include:

 - Do you have any chronic conditions, such as diabetes, arthritis, high blood pressure, etc.?